dvelkow/real_time_bulgarian_news_aggregator/README.md

 There's always room for more:

-- Implement real-time processing with Spark Streaming
-- Add sentiment analysis of news headlines
-- Set up a proper data warehouse for long-term analytics
-- Containerize the whole setup with Docker for easier deployment
+- Adding different tags based on news headlines and making topics on the site
+- Having an option for seeing trending news, could be donbe by taking the averages of the sites for views/hour and if a news article is beating it substantially we could determine it's trending

+I might work on these changes in the future but seeing as they are not closely related to data engineering I would no be implementing them now, as my focus is elsewhere.

 ## Final Thoughts

-This project has been a great way to get hands-on experience with various data engineering tools and techniques.
+This project has been a great way to get hands-on experience with various data engineering tools and techniques I have only read/watched about.
 It's one thing to read about these concepts, but actually implementing them and during the process it felt that's where the real learning happend.

-Feel free to fork, improve, or completely overhaul this project.
-And if you're from one of the news sites we're scraping - um, please don't change your HTML structure?
-Thanks!